fraser-hemp/gradify/README.md

 # Getting Started

-For a quick demo of gradify, simply place some images within the same directory
+For a quick demo of gradify, simply place some images within the same directory and run:

-`python gradify.py --demo --spread`
+`$ python gradify.py --demo --spread`

 # Usage